The course is offered on a full-time or part-time basis.

 These courses, similar to the MSc, can also be taken on a full-time or part-time basis.

-Certificate students will take three modules totalling 60 credits, comprising two compulsory modules and one optional module selected from the College MSc catalogue.
+Certificate students will take three modules totalling 60 credits, comprising two compulsory modules and one optional module selected from the MSc in Gerontology catalouge.

-Both options are flexible for students looking to study specific areas of interest whilst still obtaining a solid foundation in the principles of gerontology.
-These options provide the perfect alternative for individuals or employers who want the world-leading education provided by the Centre for Innovative Ageing, but for whom the research project is not integral to their learning experience.
+Both options are flexible if you are looking to study specific areas of interest whilst still obtaining a solid foundation in the principles of gerontology.

-All courses are assessed via a written assessment which is supported by a presentation.
+There are no exams.
+All courses are assessed via a variety of written assessments, many of which are supported by a presentation.